-It is impossible to block 100% of the transmitter’s power from finding its way back into the receiver’s input.
+It is not possible to block 100% of a transmitter’s power from finding its way back into the receiver’s input.
 But there will always be a specification whereby that energy will not be significant.
 There will be a reduction in level by so many dB.

 While it is possible to test a radio repeater to see if it is meeting its required dB rejection ratio and thus not having a problem with desensitization, there is an easier test that requires no special equipment.
 This test is very nicely explained in a document we found on the web.
 Look for the title in the document “Receiver Desensitization Test.”
 But the essentials of that document regarding desensitization are found here.